dhaasler/madcubapy/README.rst

 ----

-*NOTE: This package is in its first test versions and should not be used in its current state.*
+*NOTE: This package is in pre-release form and should be used with caution in its current state.*

 ``madcubapy`` is a package developed to work with MADCUBA products to quickly access their data in python.